fredjeck/fav/README.md

 # ![Icon](https://raw.githubusercontent.com/fredjeck/fav/main/images/fav_logo.png) Fav

-Fav is small and handy extension which lets you bookmark/favorite files you often use and keep them at a keyboard shortcut's reach.
+Fav is compact and handy extension which lets you bookmark/favorite and organize files you often use and keep them at a keyboard shortcut's reach independently from any loaded workspace.
+Fav has no external dependencies and only relies on the basic VSCode API.

 ## Features

 ### Favorite your files

 Fav should work with any file system provider supported by your local VSCode installation.
-To add a file to your favorites, simply right click any file in the explorer and use the *'Add to favorites'* context menu or from any opened editor use the *'Favorites: Add active file to favorites'* command using the command palette.
+To add a file to your favorites, simply right click any file in the file explorer menu and use the *'Add to favorites'* context menu.

+You can also favorite any opened editor using the *'Favorites: Add active file to favorites'* command in the palette.

 ![Create Favorites](https://raw.githubusercontent.com/fredjeck/fav/main/images/add_favorites.gif)

 ### Organize your favorites into groups

 You can organize your favorites into groups.
 Create groups from the Fav view directly or use the *'Favorites: Create new group'* command from the using the command palette.
+Using the explorer you can also create nested groups.

 Favorites can be added to groups either via the *'Add to favorites group'* context menu entry or from any opened editor use the *'Favorites: Add active file to favorites group'* command using the command palette.